-2018),4 two are from China (Loyalka et al. 2019; Lu et al. 2019), and one each are from Argentina (Albornoz et al. 2019), Mongolia (Fuje and Tandon 2018), Papua New Guinea (Macdonald and Vu 2018), the Philippines (Abeberse, Kumler and Linden 2014), and Tonga (Macdonald et al. 2018).
-The teacher training programs examined are diverse.
-For example, the programs in the Philippines and Mongolia involved only two and three days of training, respectively, while others had 12 days (Lucas et al. study of Kenya and Uganda) or 15 days (Loyalka et al. China study).
-Several programs had follow-up coaching and/or workshops, while others did not.
-All but two were for primary school teachers; the only exceptions are the Albornoz and colleagues Argentina study and the Loyalka and colleagues China study.
-Finally, about half of the programs combined teacher training with new curriculum and/or pedagogical materials, while others (the two China studies, and the Argentina, Papua New Guinea and Tonga studies) had only teacher training.
+The teacher training programmes examined are diverse.
+For example, those in the Philippines and Mongolia involved only 2 and 3 days of training, respectively, while others took 12 days (Lucas and colleagues' study of Kenya and Uganda) or 15 days (Loyalka and colleagues' China study).
+Several programmes had follow-up coaching and/or workshops, while others did not.
+All but two were aimed at primary school teachers; the only exceptions being the Argentina study by Albornoz and colleagues (2019) and the China study by Loyalka and colleagues (2019).
+Finally, about half of the programmes combined teacher training with new curriculum and/or pedagogical materials, while others (the two China studies and the Argentina, Papua New Guinea and Tonga studies) had only teacher training.

-The studies suggest substantial diversity in program impacts.
+These studies suggest substantial diversity in programme impacts.
 Most found small positive impacts on student learning of 0.1-0.2 standard deviations of the distribution of student test scores.
-Yet others found larger effects, up to about 0.6 standard deviations in the Jukes and colleagues (2017) Kenya study and the Argentina study.
+Yet others found larger effects: up to about 0.6 standard deviations in the 2017 Kenya study as well as the Argentina study.
 Still others found no impact (both China studies).

-This study adds to this small literature in three ways.
-First, we study training at the secondary level, for which there is currently only one study (China study of Loyalka et al. 2019).
-Second, we examine a program at national scale, using a sample that is close to nationally representative.
+This report adds to the scant literature in three ways.
+First, we study training at the secondary level, for which there is currently only one study, from China (Loyalka et al. 2019).
+Second, we examine a programme at national scale, using a sample that is close to nationally representative.
 Only two of the previous studies were on a national scale: the Mongolia and Tonga studies.
-Finally, we evaluate a government program, rather than a program designed by a research team or non-governmental organization.
-Of the ten previous studies, only the Mongolia study, the two China studies, and the Piper et al. (2018) Kenya study evaluated government programs.
+Finally, we evaluate a government programme, rather than one designed by a research team or non-governmental organisation.
+Of the 10 previous studies, only the Mongolia study, the 2 China studies, and the 2018 Kenya study evaluated government programmes.

 Section 2 describes the intervention's main features and its theory of change.
 Section 3 describes the evaluation design.
 Section 4 presents findings of the intervention's impacts, and the strengths and weaknesses of its design and implementation.
 Section 5 details intervention costs.
-Section 6 presents limitations and external validity.
-Section 7 concludes and provides recommendations.
+Section 6 presents limitations and external validity and section 7 concludes and provides recommendations.